Please note: Information on this page relates to the 2015 academic year unless otherwise specified.On this page:

 - At least 100 of the above points must be from HIST 100–399, of which at least 40 points must be from HIST 300–399

-Courses offered by the History Programme for the Bachelor of Arts (BA) are arranged in three tiers: 100-, 200- and 300-level courses.
+Courses offered by the History Programme for the BA are arranged in three tiers: 100-, 200- and 300-level courses.
 The 100-level courses are seen as the foundation of all further work in History and a pass in two of these (or in CLAS 104, CLAS 105) is the prerequisite for admission to 200-level courses.
 The courses offered are planned to provide a good introduction to further historical study.

 Postgraduate Qualifications in History